Type 2 Diabetes Guide

 Dental Care for Diabetics

 • Manage your blood sugar levels.
-Good dental care starts with good health.
-Maintain your blood sugar levels to within your target range and follow the medical and dietary advice of your doctor.
+Good dental care starts with good health. to within your target range and follow the medical and dietary advice of your doctor.
 The better you control your blood sugar levels, the less likely of developing gingivitis or worse.

 • Proper brushing.
 Everyone’s teeth and gums are different.
 Talk to your dentist about how often you should brush.
 You may need to brush after every meal.